The At-Sea Voyager

 Students Learn From Those Preserving, Protecting and Enhancing Natural Resources

-The Department of Marine and Environmental Systems has an integrated collaboration of faculty members from environmental science, oceanography, meteorology and ocean engineering – another way we're different from other oceanography colleges.
+The Department of Ocean Engineering and Sciences has an integrated collaboration of faculty members from environmental science, oceanography, meteorology and ocean engineering – another way we're different from other oceanography colleges.
 Florida Tech's professors have a keen interest in preserving, protecting and enhancing natural resources, staying active in research and sharing their current knowledge and experiences in their classrooms.

 Their research areas include: